davestewart/davestewart-content/content/archive/work/animation/showreel/index.md

 ---
+date: 2007-12-01
 description: My final showreel from my animation days
-date: 2007-12-01
+summary: |
+  The final animation showreel from the animation phase of the career, featuring broadcast work for Sky One, Channel 5, London Smile Clinic, and others — a retrospective of motion graphics and 3D work circa 2007.
+tech: After Effects, 3dsmax, Flash
 tags:
   - creative
   - flash